tt-ishere/Flight-deal-finder/README.md

 # Flight-deal-finder
 This is a Python project that helps users find flight deals by searching for the cheapest flights to their desired destination.

-This is a Python project that helps users find flight deals by searching for the cheapest flights to their desired destination.
 Features